Washington: Eastern Washington

 The Washington State University affiliate of the National Center for Women & Information Technology (NCWIT) is proud to host the Award for Aspirations in Computing for students in Eastern Washington.
 Award recipients are selected for their aptitude and interest in IT and computing, solid leadership ability, good academic history, and plans for post-secondary education.

-Local winners and honorable mentions were chosen for the 2017 competition, and the Eastern Washington Affiliate Award Ceremony and Banquet honoring them as well as educator of the year awardee, Adam Smith of Cheney High School, was held at the Brelsford WSU Visitor Center in Pullman, Washington, on Tuesday evening, March 28th.
-Our keynote speaker was Raeanne Marks, a Software Development Engineer for Isilon, a Seattle-based division of Dell EMC.
-Her talk, "Why Brave the Computing Field?," was inspiring!
-NCWIT Associate Director and CTO Terry Morreale also gave a great introduction to the audience on NCWIT and the AiC program.
-In spite of a little rain, a good time was had by all.
+Local winners and honorable mentions were chosen for the 2018 competition, and the Eastern Washington Affiliate Award Ceremony and Banquet honoring them was held at the Brelsford WSU Visitor Center in Pullman, Washington, on Tuesday evening, March 27th.
+Our keynote speaker was Sarah Belter, a Software Development Engineer for Remix3D.com, who presented a talk entitled, "Building Software for People."
+The banquet was catered by South Fork's catering service, Fork in the Road.

 It's never too soon to start planning for next year's AiC competition.
-Applications will be accepted starting September 1, 2017!
+Applications will be accepted starting September 1, 2018!
 Also, don't forget that all members of the Aspirations in Computing community are eligible to participate in the AspireIT program.
-Register your program by June 21st.
 For more information, see https://www.ncwit.org/project/aspireit-k-12-outreach-program.

 If you have any questions, please send them to Shira Broschat, the AiC Coordinator and committee chair at the email address below.

 AiC Coordinator, Eastern Washington

 Broadening Participation in Computing Club, WSU